SACAS went Global

 - potential to undermine the reputation of SACAS Ireland.

-All complaints and disputes shall be dealt with in a constructive and timely manner.
+All complaints and disputes will be addressed in a constructive and timely manner.
 Where the operation of complaints and dispute procedures has not resulted in the acceptable resolution of the matter or where the proposed procedure is unacceptable to the complainant or other parties involved, SACAS Ireland provides for an appeals process.

 This appeals procedure provides: